Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

 In this case, the smallest such $\ell = rs$ is the lowest \emph{level} at which a singular vector occurs in $\mathrm{V}_{c,h}$.
 The $\mathrm{L}_0$-eigenvalues $h_{r,s}(\kappa)$ are often termed \emph{Kac conformal weights}.

 We have used the parameterization by $\kappa$ to make connection with $\SLE_\kappa$ theory (see~\cite{PeltolaCFTSLE} for references).
 For example, we have $h_{1,1}(\kappa) = 0$, $h_{1,2}(\kappa) = \frac{6-\kappa}{2\kappa}$, and $h_{1,3}(\kappa) = \frac{8-\kappa}{\kappa}$.
 It is believed that the $\SLE_\kappa$ curve is in some sense generated by a CFT (primary) field $\Phi_{1,2}$ of weight $h_{1,2}(\kappa)$, that generates a representation which is a quotient of the Verma module $\mathrm{V}_{c(\kappa),\, h_{1,2}(\kappa)}$ (by the universality property).
-The field $\Phi_{1,2}$ is also known as a \emph{boundary condition changing operator}~\cite{Cardy:Conformal_invariance_and_surface_critical_behavior, Cardy:SLE_and_Dyson_circular_ensembles,Bauer-Bernard:Conformal_field_theories_of_SLEs}.
+The field $\Phi_{1,2}$ is also known as a \emph{boundary condition changing operator}~\cite{Cardy:Conformal_invariance_and_surface_critical_behavior, Bauer-Bernard:Conformal_field_theories_of_SLEs, Cardy:SLE_and_Dyson_circular_ensembles}.
 Note that when $\kappa=8$, we have $h_{1,1}(8) = 0 = h_{1,3}(8)$.
 This results in a logarithmic correction in the asymptotics of the correlation functions for the field $\Phi_{1,2}$, that we observe rigorously in Theorems~\ref{thm::coulombgasintegral} and~\ref{thm::ppf}.
-One way to see this heuristically is via so-called \emph{fusion} of the field with itself, that we next describe\footnote{For the sake of keeping the exposition to the point, we will only discuss fusion of the simplest primary fields $\Phi_{1,2}$ here, and refer to the vast CFT literature for more general features.}.
+One way to see this heuristically is via so-called \emph{fusion} of the field with itself, that we next describe\footnote{For the sake of keeping the exposition to the point, we only discuss fusion of the simplest primary fields $\Phi_{1,2}$, and refer to the vast CFT literature for more general features (keeping in mind that most of it is written in the physics level of rigor).}.

 Generically, one expects a property of type $\Phi_{1,2} \boxtimes \Phi_{1,2} = \Phi_{1,1} \boxplus \Phi_{1,3}$ to hold, where ``$\boxtimes$'' denotes some kind of an operator product (OPE) and ``$\boxplus$'' indicates the possible outcomes (but does not represent a direct sum).
 That is, the following heuristic operator product asymptotic expansion should hold: